humblehumans/yoast-cmb2-field-analysis/README.md

 Currently, this plugin has been tested up to WordPress `4.6` and Yoast SEO `3.5`

 This plugin will be not be updated.
-If update is needed fork original plugin and alter as needed.
+If update is needed fork original plugin and alter.